Common Food Allergies in the World

 So, you should think twice when you want to eat foods with cow’s milk as an ingredient.
 Or you can be free from foods with such ingredients if you buy or make foods without using such ingredients.

-It’s because the human body perceives some proteins in egg as dangerous.
+It’s because the human body perceives some proteins in eggs is dangerous.
 The body then releases chemicals and histamine, causing allergic reactions when antibodies signal the immune system.

 Allergy sufferers often wonder how allergic reactions to eggs happen.
 When someone has an allergic reaction to an egg, the body mistakenly thinks that the allergen is actually something harmful.
 This makes the immune system attack the allergen, resulting in reactions like rashes, hives, and, in extreme cases, anaphylaxis.